This Pressure Cooker Chorizo, Chicken and Kale Soup is a spicy soup loaded with good for you ingredients, garbanzo beans, tomatoes, and kale.

 - Preheat pressure cooking pot on the browning setting.
 Add 1 tablespoon oil to the pressure cooking pot.
 Add chorizo, chicken and onion and cook, stirring occasionally until the onion is tender, about 5 minutes.
 Add garlic and cook 1 minute more.

 - Add chicken broth, tomatoes, and bay leaves to the pressure cooking pot.
 Stir to combine.
-Add potatoes, kale, and browned chicken and chorizo.
+Stir in potatoes and kale.

 - Lock lid in place, select High Pressure and 4 minutes cook time and start.
 When timer beeps, turn off pressure cooker and do a quick pressure release.
 Carefully remove the lid and remove the bay leaves from the soup.
 Stir in garbanzo beans.
 Add salt and pepper to taste.
 If necessary, select sauté and cook until potatoes are tender.